By using this site, you agree to the Privacy Policy and Terms of Use.

 Visit the Grundy Art Gallery’s exhibits.
 Despite being just a few steps from the Promenade, Blackpool’s Grundy Art Gallery is somewhat of a hidden gem.

-It exhibits a mix of exhibitions and works by well-known and up-and-coming artists, as well as historical treasures that significant UK organizations have loaned.
+It exhibits a mix of exhibitions, works by well-known and up-and-coming artists, and historical treasures that significant UK organizations have loaned.

-The gallery aims to examine Blackpool’s vibrant pop culture and rich cultural past in novel ways, making it the premier visual arts centre in the northwest.
+The gallery aims to examine Blackpool’s vibrant pop culture and rich cultural past in novel ways, making it the premier visual arts center in the northwest.

 The Gallery is open all year and is free admission, though donations are always appreciated.

-The famous Madame Tussauds in Blackpool boasts a cavalcade of largely British celebrities who have been turned into remarkably lifelike wax figures.
+The famous Madame Tussauds in Blackpool boasts a cavalcade of predominantly British celebrities who have been turned into remarkably lifelike wax figures.

 You’ll get to see Simon Cowell, the notoriously cranky talent show judge, and Olympic athlete Mo Farah, in addition to having an audience with Queen Elizabeth II.